 In this chapter, Bielo uses as his case study a women’s Bible study at the same Lutheran Church-Missouri Synod (LCMS) church as the men’s group from an earlier chapter.
 Specifically, Bielo focuses on how the women in this Bible study define themselves and their Lutheranism through dialogue, grounded in their discussions of the Bible.

 Based on my observations and analyses of eighteen group meetings, I cannot overstate the attention paid to the theme of denominational identity by the LCMS Women.
 The marking of textual materials alone was remarkable.
 The denominational affiliations of Bible commentators, authors, speakers, hymn writers, and Bible translators were constantly inquired about, if not immediately identified (usually by Sandy [the group facilitator]).
 The words and lives of Lutheran theologians — from Martin Luther to Dietrich Bonhoeffer to Erwin Lutzer — were repeatedly recontextualized to help explain [Beth] Moore’s commentary and biblical texts.
-1 Self-deprecating jokes about this preoccupation concluded intense discussions, indexing a keen awareness of how much they talked about “being Lutheran.”
+[1.
+The LCMS Women were studying one of Beth Moore’s To Live Is Christ.]
+Self-deprecating jokes about this preoccupation concluded intense discussions, indexing a keen awareness of how much they talked about “being Lutheran.”
 (140)

 Bielo suggests elsewhere that the LCMS are more aware of denominational distinctions than most other evangelicals, contrasting them with a more typical “nondenominational” Restoration Movement church.
 In this chapter, Bielo makes the case (briefly) that Lutheranism, throughout its history, has defined itself in opposition to other Christian groups.
 He goes on to provide several examples of this identity-building from the LCMS Women’s conversations.